wesleycamargo/azure-docs.pt-br/articles/app-service-web/web-sites-nodejs-store-data-mongodb.md

 [AZURE.INCLUDE [create-account-and-websites-note](../../includes/create-account-and-websites-note.md)]

->[AZURE.NOTE]Se você deseja começar com o Serviço de Aplicativo do Azure antes de se inscrever em uma conta do Azure, vá até [Experimentar o Serviço de Aplicativo](http://go.microsoft.com/fwlink/?LinkId=523751), em que você pode criar imediatamente um aplicativo Web inicial de curta duração no Serviço de Aplicativo.
+>[AZURE.NOTE]Se você deseja começar com o Serviço de Aplicativo do Azure antes de se inscrever em uma conta do Azure, acesse [Experimentar o Serviço de Aplicativo](http://go.microsoft.com/fwlink/?LinkId=523751), em que você pode criar imediatamente um aplicativo Web inicial de curta duração no Serviço de Aplicativo.
 Nenhum cartão de crédito é exigido, sem compromissos.

-## Criar uma máquina virtual
+##Criar uma máquina virtual

 <!--
 After you have created the virtual machine in Azure and installed MongoDB, be sure to remember the DNS name of the virtual machine ("testlinuxvm.cloudapp.net", for example) and the external port for MongoDB that you specified in the endpoint.
 You will need this information later in the tutorial.-->